NxxmF/nanoledge-fyp/README.md

-# Social Network
+# Nanoledge

 ## Overview

-Social Media App allows users to share their moments with others and find people with the same passions
+Micro-learning environment with Social-Learning App allows users to share their moments with others and find people with the same passions

 Implemented functionalities:

 - Login through magic links or other social media accounts
 - Ability to share posts with photos and links
 - Ability to add tags and mention other users in posts
 - Ability to Like, comment and share posts
 - Ability to follow other users
 - Infinite feed with posts of people you follow
 - Groups that allow you to find users with the same passions
 - Explore section, where you can find other users or groups that may be of interest to you.
 - Notification system, which will let you know when someone e.g. starts following you or add comment on your post
 - Dark mode